Measurability and continuity of parametric low-rank approximation in Hilbert spaces: linear operators and random variables: Conclusions

 \section{Conclusions}

-In this work, we presented a unified framework for parametric low-rank approximation, covering applications ranging from numerical analysis (such as the approximation of linear operators) to probability and statistics (such as the dimensionality reduction of Hilbert-valued random variables).
-Additionally, we established foundational results regarding the regularity of parametric algorithms, including parametric SVD and parametric POD, in terms of measurability and continuity, with implications for learning algorithms relying upon universal approximators.
+In this work, we presented a unified framework for parametric low-rank approximation, covering applications ranging from numerical analysis ---such as the approximation of linear operators--- to probability and statistics ---such as the dimensionality reduction of Hilbert-valued random variables.
+Additionally, we established foundational results regarding the regularity of parametric algorithms, including parametric SVD and parametric POD, in terms of measurability and continuity, with implications for adaptive and conditional algorithms relying upon universal approximators such as deep neural networks. \review{Numerical experiments were conducted to validate these findings.
+We showed that, while deep learning models can be used to surrogate parametric low-rank approximation algorithms, the quality of the approximation depends on the underlying problem.
+Specifically, even though in most cases one can achieve nearly optimal performances according to \textit{average} metrics, a more careful inspection is needed to ensure that the proposed low-rank approximants are uniformly accurate across the whole parameter space.
+In those cases, a uniform spectral gap condition turns out to be sufficient.
+Since the latter depends on the chosen low-rank dimension, we speculate that these considerations could eventually lead to novel strategies for the choice of the truncation index $n$.}

 Our results, derived under extremely mild assumptions, are nearly as general as possible.
-This distinguishes our analysis from other fields, such as perturbation theory, which typically focuses on small parametric variations and specific regimes where singularities and discontinuities are less likely to occur.
+This distinguishes our analysis from other fields, which typically focus on small parametric variations and specific regimes where singularities and discontinuities are less likely to occur.
 We framed our discussion within the context of separable Hilbert spaces, which makes our analysis applicable to both finite and infinite-dimensional problems.
-Extending our theory to separable Banach spaces is of interest but not straightforward due to the absence of a canonical form for compact operators.
-Furthermore, this extension will likely require different analytical tools, as our construction can at most generalize to Banach spaces admitting a pre-dual.
-In fact, our arguments often require some form of compactness, for which the weak* topology becomes an essential ingredient.
-Furthermore, certain proofs, such as the one in Theorem \ref{theorem:continuous-pod}, would require additional assumptions concerning reflexivity and the Radon-Riesz property.
+Extending our theory to separable Banach spaces is of interest but not straightforward due to the absence of a canonical form for compact operators ---although they share the notion of singular values, or $s$-numbers \cite{carl1981entropy}.
+Furthermore, this extension will likely require different analytical tools, as our current construction heavily relies on the certain properties that are specific to Hilbert spaces, such as reflexivity and the existence of a pre-dual.